 Employment Outlook and Salary Information

-Special education teachers working at the kindergarten and elementary school levels held 195,780 total jobs in the United States in May 2015, the U.S. Bureau of Labor Statistics reported (BLS, www.bls.gov).
+Special education teachers working at the preschool, kindergarten, and elementary school levels held 208,300 total jobs in the United States in 2018, the U.S. Bureau of Labor Statistics reported (BLS, www.bls.gov).
+The BLS expects the level of employment to increase by 8% for special education teachers in preschools and by 3% for special education teachers in kindergarten and elementary schools from 2018 to 2028.
 These professionals primarily worked in elementary schools or provided individual education services to families.
-Preschool special education teachers earned a median salary of $53,990 per year.
-Kindergarten and elementary school special education teachers earned a median salary of approximately $55,810 per year, according to the BLS.
+Special education teachers in preschools earned a median salary of $55,840 per year as of May 2018.
+Kindergarten and elementary school special education teachers earned a median salary of approximately $59,390 per year as of May 2018, according to the BLS.

 Continuing Education Information